ingolemo/python-lenses/readme.md

 	>>> key_one.bind({'one': 1, 'two': 2}).get()
 	1

-You can use unbound Lenses as descriptors.
+You can use unbound Lens objects as descriptors.
 That is, if you set a lens as a class attribute and you access that attribute from an instance, you will get a lens that has been bound to that instance.

-This allows you to conveniently store and access lenses that are specific to particular classes as attributes of those classes.
+This allows you to conveniently store and access lenses that are likely to be used with particular classes as attributes of those classes.
+Attribute access is much more readable than requiring the user of a class to construct a lens themselves.

 	>>> class MyClass:
 	...     def __init__(self, items):